MohakGogia/Sentiment-Analysis/README.md

 # Installation

- Simply execute `pip install -r requirements.txt` on your console (after setting the directory path to this project's folder) to install the modules.
+ Simply execute `pip install -r requirements.txt` on your console (after setting the directory path to this project's folder) to install the libraries.